 4. Briefly describe the principles of scientific management and administrative management.
 What assumptions do these perspectives make about workers?
+To what extent are these assumptions still valid today?

 The principles of scientific management and administrative management are founded upon concerns about efficiency.
 Scientific management looks at the performance of individual workers and attempts to improve productivity through measures such as incentive pay systems, optimal task design, specialized training, and careful selection of the most productive workers.
-Administrative management looks at the performance of the organization as a whole and attempts to improve overall organizational efficiency by utilizing bureaucracy, effective planning, top-down coordination and control, and so on.
+Administrative management looks at the performance of the organization as a whole and attempts to improve overall organizational efficiency by utilizing bureaucracy, effective planning, topdown coordination and control, and so on.

 Both scientific management theory and administrative management theory assume that workers do not like to work, accept responsibility, or change their behavior; that they are motivated only by money; and that they prefer to be told exactly what to do.
+One could argue that many of these assumptions are valid even today.

 5. Describe the systems perspective.
-Why is a business organization considered to be an open system?
+Why is a business organization considered an open system?